Paints and primers are relatively easy to apply to wood because the surface is porous enough to allow the product to get inside.

 So, now you know about self-etching paint.
 You know what it is for, when to use it, and how it mixes with other products.

-This means that when you have metal surfaces that need to be painted, you can save considerable time and effort by using self-etching paint.
+Typically, when you need to finish difficult-to-sand fiberglass, plastic, or smaller metal surfaces (like figurines, automotive parts, and objects with many nooks and crannies), you can save considerable time and effort by using self-etching paint.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.